matteo23nanni/Object-detection/README.md

 │   ├── constants.c
 │   └── constants.h
-└── README.md                  This is the file you are currently reading
+└── README.md                  This is the file you are currently reading ´´´

+---

-## libraries
+## `libraries/`

-Contains all the functions that can be used for object detection.
+This folder contains all the core logic for the object detection system, broken down into modular files.
-All global functions are declared in each file header.
+All global functions are declared in the corresponding `.h` files.

-**constants.h**
+### `constants.h`
-Contains all the constants used in the detection process.
-The user can be freely change parameters such as thresholds.
+Defines all constants used throughout the detection process.
-**processing.h**
+You can freely modify parameters such as thresholds and configuration values to suit your use case.

+### `processing.h`
-Contains all the function needed to preprocess an image before any detection process.
+Includes functions required to preprocess the input image before detection.
-**detection.h**
-Contains all the function that can be used to detect an object.
+This may involve filtering, binarization, or other transformations.

+### `detection.h`
+Contains the actual object detection algorithms.
+These are lightweight and tailored for environments with limited computational resources.

+---

-## main
+## `main/`

+### `main.c`
-The file `main.c` contains a high level example of a possible app that applies object detection.
+The file `main.c` demonstrates a high-level use case of how to integrate and apply the object detection libraries in a practical application.

+---

+## Notes

+- The code is written with **portability and low overhead** in mind.
+- Designed for **real-time processing** without reliance on external libraries or machine learning frameworks.
+- Suitable for **microcontroller applications** where memory and CPU are limited.